INCF/nineml-python/doc/source/serialization.rst

 .. note::
-   Although the set of hierarchical object models that can be represented by XML_, JSON_/YAML_ and HDF5_ are very similar there are slight differences that prevent general one-to-one mappings between them.
-These issues, and how they are overcome are explained in the `Serialization`_ of the `NineML Specification`_.
+   Although the set of hierarchical object models that can be represented by XML_, JSON_/YAML_ and HDF5_ are very similar, there are slight differences that prevent general one-to-one mappings between them.
+These issues, and how they are overcome are explained in the `Serialization Section`_ of the `NineML Specification`_.

 Versions